rk-lindsey/chimes_calculator/doc/source/utils.rst

 .. code-block:: bash
     sh install.sh FINGERPRINT

-After installation, modify your LAMMPS input script within the model definition block.
-Specifically, add the ``fingerprint`` keyword and an integer frequency ``n`` to the pair_style command, where ``n`` specifies how often fingerprints are recorded:
+After installation, modify your LAMMPS pair_style chimesFF specification to contain the  ``fingerprint`` keyword and an integer specifying the frequency with which fingerprints are recorded n.

 .. code-block:: text